rektide/compfuzor/README.md

 ## Directories ##
 + `/` is the main repository of playbooks.
 + `tasks/` are subtasks used by playbooks.
++ `tasks/compfuzor` is the main-body of compfuzor execution, run by the task `include: tasks/compfuzor.includes`
 + `vars/` hold broad configuration data.
 + `files/` holds files which will be sourced when running a playbook.
 + `private/` holds sensitive data configs.